governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/ontouml-guide.md

 - plain-English concept notes
 - Batch 1 synthesis
 - Batch 2 synthesis
+- Batch 3 synthesis
+- Batch 4 synthesis
 - practical Governance Foundation interpretation

 Still to be added:

-- Batch 3 synthesis
-- Batch 4 synthesis
 - a more explicit mapping from current Knowledge Ontology concepts to OntoUML-style categories
 - a first-cut OntoUML-informed runtime object model for agents
+- a compact glossary/vocabulary artifact derived from the thesis and adapted for Governance Foundation use

 ## Related reading